 Though quadrupeds have just a few defined gaits, an individual animal may exhibit great variation in gait.
 Some of the variation is due to species or breed conformation differences, some is due to training, experience, or health status, some is due to terrain, emotional status, degree of exhaustion, etc. Ultimately, an animal can be expected to choose a gait variation that is the most convenient under existing circumstances.

 Locomotion and diet are linked in evolution.
-Carnivores require multipurpose limbs (used for both running & manipulation); whereas, herbivore limbs, devoted entirely to running, can be more specialized for locomotion.
-Herbivores with roughage diets and bulky abdominal visceral have less flexible trunks and rely more on limb elongation.
-Carnivores are fast because they have flexible trunks, which is possible because they have a small-volume meat diet (which is why they need multipurpose limbs in the first place).
+Carnivores require multipurpose limbs (used for both running & prey manipulation); whereas, herbivore limbs, devoted entirely to running, are specialized just for locomotion.
+Herbivores with roughage diets and bulky abdominal visceral have less flexible trunks and rely on limb elongation to gain stride length.
+Carnivores obtain speed by using their flexible trunks to gain stride length, which is possible because they have a small-volume meat diet (which is why they need shorter multipurpose limbs in the first place).

 Cursorial quadrupeds are designed for forward locomotion and they have relative difficulty moving backwards.
 The normal center of gravity